Skip to Content

 • Duration: 7 to 8-1/2 hours | Cost: USD 84.00+

 Suitable for those five years and above, explore the fantastic underground caves and waterways on the mainland.
-This is a unique excursion that feels like a journey to the center of the earth.
 It’s a whole day excursion that requires a good level of fitness and staying power.

 The tour starts with a 45-minute ferry ride to Playa del Carmen.
 From there, you have options to visit Cenote Azul, Rio Secreto Natural Reserve (Amazing Secret River), or Chaak Tun Cenotes.